IDU-CVLab/Pneumonia-Detection/README.md

 # Methodology:
 *	Augmentation were deployed on the Pneumonia class aiming at classes balance.
 Augmentation focused on zooming, flipping, and rotation; 2000 images from the existing 199 slices of Common Pneumonia were generated. using 'augmentator' at https://github.com/mdbloice/Augmentor.
-* The method trained is the one used during the first run of the MIA-COVID19 Workshop, 2021 [here](https://github.com/IDU-CVLab/COV19D)
+* Image processing the CNN model training used for Pnumonia cases is similar to the onle we applied during the first run of the MIA-COVID19 Workshop, 2021 [here](https://github.com/IDU-CVLab/COV19D) Thus this work allow for extending our solution from just COVI-19 detection to Pnumonia cases.
+* For full details of the method and the results, refer to our paper in the IMCIDU processing congress, 2023.
+(Paper ID 442).

+# Citation
+.....
+TO DO .....